orobardet/3DPTools/doc/en/brands/README.md

 In the brand list, a action _delete_ allows you to ask for the deletion of the brand.

 The link for this action may be grayed it the deletion of the brand in not possible.
 Deleting a brand is not possible if at least one filament uses it.
-You will first have to edit filaments usign the brand to free it, and then the brand's deletion will be allowed.
+You will first have to edit filaments using the brand to free it, and then the brand's deletion will be allowed.

 Clicking on the _delete_ link display a confirmation poping: